FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 ## Veterancy

-Units will receive veterancy based on the Mass of the unit that is killed.
-A unit also doesn't need to get the killing blow to receive veterancy.
+Units will receive veterancy based on the Mass value of the unit that is killed.
+A unit doesn't need to strike the killing blow to receive veterancy.
 Once a unit dies all the units which damaged it will receive veterancy points based on how much damage they did to that unit.

 A unit has to gain 200% of its Mass value in veterancy points to gain a rank.
 200% drops to 50% for Experimental units.